CBD in Texas

 CBD oil can be taken internally or applied to the skin.
 As an active topical, apply a generous amount to the affected area and massage into the skin, soothing sore muscles or joints.
 If you like, you can add several drops to your favorite lotion before applying.
 You can take CBD oil internally by ingesting it orally or adding it to your favorite foods or beverages.
 Mix it into salad dressings, blend into smoothies, or drizzle it over a grass-fed steak to add an earthy green flavor.
 The method generally thought to offer the fastest absorption is to take CBD under the tongue (sublingually).
 Hold the desired amount under the tongue for fifteen to thirty seconds, then swish and swallow, without consuming anything else for about fifteen minutes.

-In June of 2019, Texas Governor Greg Abbott signed a bill that further clarified the state’s support of the Farm Bill, requiring CBD retailers to register with the Texas Health Department.
+In June of 2019, Texas Governor Greg Abbott signed a bill requiring CBD retailers to register with the Texas Health Department.
 Additionally, CBD manufacturers will be required to comply with new state testing and labeling requirements.

 Louisiana has similar regulations, requiring specific packaging standards, and only allowing CBD oil to be sold by retailers who have obtained a permit from the state.
 However, manufacturers can legally ship CBD oil to all fifty states, including Texas.